-Copy and fill in the missing words: How can I have courage to do things for God?
+Copy and fill in the missing words:

+How can I have courage to do things for God?

 I can remember that God is faithful.
-He will let me down.
+He willdown. let me

 I can trust Him to protect me and for me.

 Missing words: provide never